fkr4eng/stafo/data/goal.md

 ---

+## General Modelling Questions

+- how to model examples?
+- how to model repetitions of already established knowledge (but phrased in different words).
+Examples:
+- how to model equations with multiple equality signs?
+E.g. which demonstrate stepwise simplification?
+    - Therefore, $A$ and $B$ are equivalent if and only if either both $A$ and $B$ are true or both $A$ and $B$ are false.
+- how to model prose explanations?
+Example:
+    - In order to visualize logic operations on predicates, it is helpful to replace statements with sets and logic operations by set operations; the truth of a statement can then be visualized in terms of Venn diagrams.

 ## Mathematical (Modelling) Questions

 Is there just *one* empty set?
 In other words: Are all empty sets identical or just equivalent?